AEGIS-GAME/aegis/README.md

 ### Troubleshooting

+- "Config Error Failed to load config.yaml.
+Please check your config file and ensure it's valid."
+  - Use Settings 'Gear' icon to open settings and set 'Aegis Path' to the base folder of your project
+      - The folder 'config' within that base folder should have the missing 'config.yaml' in it
 - Windows PowerShell execution policy may block script activation; if needed, run PowerShell as Administrator and execute:
   - `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
-- Ensure Node.js 20+ and Python 3.12+ are on your PATH
+- Ensure Node.js 20+ and Python 3.13+ are on your PATH
 - If the client cannot connect, verify the server was started with `--client` and that no firewall is blocking the port